Bartlett-Hayward Company: Civil War munitions and locomotives

-Post-War Gas Industry
+Post–Civil War gas industry

 By the 1870s, Bartlett & Robbins was the largest iron foundry in the United States, employing between 500 and 1000 people at any given time.
 The company at this time produced the elaborate cast-iron interior and railings of the George Peabody Library in Mount Vernon.
 In 1871, the company supplied the cast-iron exterior for the Grand Opera House in Wilmington, Delaware.
 It also supplied the architectural ironwork of the United States Capitol.
 Many of the company's cast-iron building façades were designed by English architect George H. Johnson (who also designed listed landmarks including the Haughwout Building in New York City), such as the extant structure at 322 W Baltimore St.

 In 1871, the company built the cast-iron façade of the Wilkens–Robins Building at 308 W Pratt Street, listed on the National Register of Historic Places.
 In 1873, the Baltimore News-American building was built by Bartlett & Robbins across South Street from the Sun Iron Building.
 In addition to its stoves, heating systems and iron architectural work, the company continued to diversify its products in this period, beginning to produce gas lighting fixtures.
 It also produced brewing and distilling equipment.
 An advertisement from the time period shows how extensive the catalog of cast-iron products available had become, including: "walls, floors, doors, windows, roof, porticoes, balconies, cornices, vaults, ventilators, fences, gates, fountains, vases, statuary, chairs, settees, gas and water fixtures, a heating apparatus, ranges or cooking stoves, parlor stoves, grates, brackets, stable fixtures, iron pavements, pots and kettles, culinary implements, bedsteads, in fact everything except beds and bedding, and science will doubtless ere long find some means of remedying this apparent difficulty."
 In the 1870s, Hayward & Robbins moved an increasingly large amount of its business into the nascent gas holder industry.
 Senior partner David L. Bartlett became president of a new company, the Consumer's Mutual Gas Light Company of Baltimore, and Hayward & Robbins was contracted to build its plant.
 The company's earliest gas holders made use of the ornate architectural column molds that had been designed for their earlier commercial architecture.
 Over the next decade, they would build over 100 gas holders, for clients as far away as Caracas and Havana.